What You Should Know About This Degree

-Here are some questions to ask when researching Business Entertainment programs:
+Here are some questions to ask when researching Entertainment Management programs:

 - How long does it take to complete this online degree?
 Our chosen programs range from 30 to 49 credit hours.
 Most of them may be completed within one or two years if you attend school full time.
-If you choose to continue working while taking classes part time, it will take longer, as many as four or five years.
+If you choose to continue working while taking classes part-time, it will take longer.
 Talk to an admissions counselor for help in determining what the best plan is for you.
-Classes, especially at the more advanced levels, may not be held every year, so you’ll want to plan your schedule accordingly so you can take all your preferred courses.
+Classes, especially at the more advanced levels, may not be held every year, so you’ll want to plan your schedule accordingly.